csinn/Painted-Prosthetics/Docs/UML/Website/PP- website use cases.md

 # Use Cases
 ## Amputee module
+Managing requests of painted prosthetics.
 ### Guest
+Someone in need of help (due to financial issues) to get a prosthetic.
 #### Request prosthetic.
 There is a menu option to request a prosthetic.
 This action redirects to prosthetic request submission form.
 ##### Submit request form